-We’re excited to share more in-depth news coverage over how Lexercise’s Structured Literacy (aka Orton-Gillingham) teletherapy is a turnkey solution for struggling readers and writers.
+We’re excited to share more in-depth news coverage on how Lexercise’s Structured Literacy (aka Orton-Gillingham) teletherapy is a turnkey solution for struggling readers and writers.

 Even with over 60 million people in the US suffering from dyslexia, the learning disability still poses a serious challenge for schools and parents to address.
 Many families are confused about where to find adequate help for dyslexia testing and/or treatment.
 The idea of using online services may seem a bit foreign, as it is definitely an emerging technology, so we are thrilled to give you this up-close view of what Lexercise’s teletherapy model actually looks like.

-We cheer on Decoding Dyslexia and the International Dyslexia Association who work to educate, raise awareness and advocate for those struggling with dyslexia and are fighting to change how literacy challenges are addressed at school.
-As we all work together to raise awareness, we hope this news coverage caught the eyes of some parents, educators and/or medical professionals to help them understand that there are resources that can help (no matter where they live).
+We cheer on the International Dyslexia Association which works to educate, raise awareness, and advocate for those struggling with dyslexia and are fighting to change how literacy challenges are addressed at school.
+As we all work together to raise awareness, we hope this news coverage caught the eyes of some parents, educators, and/or medical professionals to help them understand that there are resources that can help (no matter where they live).